 African wildlife is Julie’s passion.
 Once you’ve experienced being out in the bush, never knowing what is around the next bend in the road is addictive.
 Julie has spent nearly 6 months in this location near the Kruger National Park and she still hankers to go back.
 She has used her contacts, knowledge of the area and its possibilities to put together this two week holiday.
 Tried and tested, the only surprises should be amazing ones, such as seeing a leopard draped over the bough of a tree with its paws crossed!

-Rooms will be in single occupancy (unless traveling as a couple) traditional en-suite Rondavels at a spacious lodge that is home to wildlife conservation and photography volunteer projects.
+Rooms will be in traditional en-suite Rondavels at a spacious lodge that is home to wildlife conservation and photography volunteer projects.
 Whilst the lodge is fairly basic, it boasts a large swimming pool, indoor and outdoor eating areas and is situated on 18 hectares of land where guests are able to walk freely during daylight hours.
 The grounds serve as home to impala, bush buck, warthog and a great diversity of birdlife.
 Here, you will dine, relax and socialise.
 We don’t know of a better place to sit around a fire and admire the stars.

 To secure your place we are asking for a deposit of £500.00.
 A further instalment of £1,000 is due by 30th October.
 The final balance is due by 30th January 2019